 You shall not consider doing business with such suppliers.

-What if the manufacturer fails to produce a sample according to our specification?
+What should I do if the manufacturer fails to produce a sample according to our specification?

 As mentioned, a pre-production sample is made to test the suppliers’ ability to manufacture your product.